lzwjava/blog-source/_posts/2022-12-04-cloud-platforms.md

 ## Google Cloud - Fail

 I want to try google cloud too.
 However, I failed.
 They don't support China users.
-Though we can provide fake info as we are other country's citizens.
+Though we can provide fake info as we are other countries' citizens.
 However, we don't have the corresponding Visa card to register successfully.

 <div align="center"><img src="/assets/images/cloud/google.png" /><img/></div>